19 Dec General Dentistry: What Causes Sensitive Teeth and What You Can Do About It

 A whopping one in eight adults have teeth that are sensitive.
 If you struggle with the discomfort attributed to sensitive teeth, you’re definitely not the only one.
 Sensitive teeth can be bothersome-it may even prevent you from eating or drinking certain foods.

 You’ve probably been wondering what causes sensitive teeth and how you can resolve it.
 Finding out the various methods to treat and prevent tender teeth can prevent your teeth from becoming even more sensitive.
+To get your own pain and sensitivity seen to, you should visit somewhere like Lone Tree Endodontics.

 Causes of Tender Teeth